igor-eremn/catalog-list/README.md

 - name: The name of the product (e.g., "Smartphone").
 - description: A brief description of the item (e.g., "Latest model smartphone with advanced features").
 - price: The price of the item in USD (e.g., 799.99).
+- popularity: The index to show how popular this item is being sold
 - category_id: Reference to the category the item belongs to, creating a relationship between items and categories.
 - images: An object containing image links for the product.
 Includes a preview image for listing pages and a gallery array for detailed views.
 - specs: An object containing the technical specifications of the product (e.g., brand, memory, battery).